leoyu037/cheatsheets/software_design_principles.md

   and makes it more likely that the components will be salvageable
 - __Personal rule of thumb: 1.5-2 months is a good size for an infra/tooling project.__ This may or may not apply to product code
+- __Validate proofs of concept in the simplest way possible, leaving out any complicating factors initially.__ i.e. build POCs using toys rather than than trying to prove a concept with existing production code
+- __Separate R&D/POCs from production implementation.__ Risks should be taken in
+  a low-stakes setting (like a POC/R&D project) rather than when trying to ship something to production.